Fabber12/water-graphene/README.md

 ## Thermal Boundary Resistance (TBR)

-This section describes how to configure, run, and process LAMMPS simulations to compute the Thermal Boundary Resistance at the water–graphene oxide interface.
+This section describes how to configure, run, and process LAMMPS simulations to compute the thermal boundary resistance at the water–graphene oxide interface, allowing control over the degree of hydroxyl functionalization.

 ### Overview